BrilliantGrant/One-Minute-Pitch/README.md

 * Interview Pitch
 * Product Pitch

-Users are then required to upvote or downvote the pitches and also comment on them.

 ## User Stories

 As a user I would like:
 * to view the different categories
 * to see the pitches other people have posted
+* to submit a pitch in any category
+* to comment on the different pitches and leave feedback
+* to vote on the pitch and give it a downvote or upvote

 ## Setup/Installation Requirements